PedroBarbosa/VETA/README.md

 <a name="inspect"></a>
 ## Running on the inspect mode

-This mode allows to inspect tool prediction on a single VCF file, where labels are unknown.
+This mode allows to inspect tools predictions on a single VCF file, where labels are unknown.
 It is useful to look at candidate variants that most tools predict to be functionally relevant.

 If you are sure the dataset is labeled (e.g. all variants in the VCF are pathogenic), you can set the `--labels Pathogenic` argument and additional performance metrics will be calculated, just like in benchmark mode.

 In addition, If you have run before a benchmark analysis on a reference dataset, it is possible to automatically pick the best tools from that analysis and ensure that the ```veta inspect``` run only cares about the best tools selected.
-For example, if you know from a ```veta benchmark``` run that deep intronic variants are well predicted by just two methods, you can set ```veta inspect --best_tools tools_ranking_deep_intronic.csv --n_best_tools 2``` to ignore any other method.
+For example, if you know from a ```veta benchmark``` run that deep intronic variants are well predicted by just two methods, you can set ```veta inspect --best_tools tools_ranking_deep_intronic.csv (this file is produced by veta benchmark) --n_best_tools 2``` to ignore any other method.
 Tools scores histograms can be drawn for multiple tools by using another argument ```veta inspect --plot_these_tools CADD GERP```.

 <p float="left">
   <img src="src/config/example_imgs/inspect_ratios.png" height="300"/>